filamentgroup/SocialCount/README.md

 SocialCount is a small mobile-friendly jQuery plugin to show share counts from various social networks.

  * Currently supports Facebook, Twitter, and Google Plus.
- * **2.84KB** (after Min+GZip) or 4.09KB/4.63KB with SD/HD icons (*compared to 309KB up front empty-cache pageload cost for Facebook, Twitter, and Google Plus widgets*)
+ * **2.84KB** (after Min+GZip) or 4.09KB/4.63KB with SD/HD icons (_compared to 309KB up front empty-cache pageload cost for Facebook, Twitter, and Google Plus widgets_)
- * 1 JS request, 1 CSS request, 1 optional request for icons, 1 optional AJAX request for counts (*compared to 25 total requests for Facebook, Twitter, and Google Plus widgets*)
+ * 1 JS request, 1 CSS request, 1 optional request for icons, 1 optional AJAX request for counts (_compared to 25 total requests for Facebook, Twitter, and Google Plus widgets_)
  * Easier to fit in with page designs
- * Works without JavaScript enabled.
+ * Ability to share works without dependency on JavaScript.
  * Works with mouse, touchscreen, or keyboard.
    * Mouse: On hover, loads a social network's native widget so that the user can Like/Recommend/+1 without leaving the current page.
    * Touch screen: simple redirects to dedicated network share pages.